 There is lots of variability among all the dogs who can go by the mini Australian Shepherd tag, so meeting your puppy and their parents is a vital part of making sure you’re bringing home the right dog for you.

 Do you have a Miniature American Shepherd or a mini Australian Shepherd?
+Share your thoughts in the comments section below!

 - O’Neill, (et al), ‘The Epidemiology of Patellar Luxation in Dogs Attending Primary-Care Veterinary Practices in England’, Canine Genetics and Epidemiology, (2016)